temporenc/temporenc/README.rst

   An integer between 0-999999999 (both inclusive).
 The padding is ``10``.

+* **No sub-second precision** (8 bits)

+  In case no value is present, a single ``0xff`` byte is used instead.
+Note that in practice it's often a better choice to simply use a *temporenc* type that does not include a sub-second precision time component.

 The resulting bytes look like this:

 ========= ====== ======= ============ ============ ============ ============